 Indapamide are tablets for high blood pressure.
-They help prevent some serious health complications that high blood pressure can cause if it isn't controlled properly.
+They help prevent some serious health complications that high blood pressure can cause if it's not controlled properly.

-To make sure you don't miss any doses of your medications, you can reorder treatment with Zava.
+To make sure you do not miss any doses of your medications, you can reorder treatment with Zava.
 Fill in a short online assessment and your Zava Doctor will check to make sure treatment is still right for you.
-If it is you can have you treatment delivery at no extra cost, or you can collect from a local post office.
+If it is, you can have you treatment delivery at no extra cost, or you can collect from a local post office.

 - Indapamide can be taken with or without food